jni/git-tutorial/0-installation.md

   [git-scm.com](http://git-scm.com).
 On Linux, you probably already have git, or you can install it with `sudo apt-get install git-all` or `sudo yum install git`.
 - **A graphical git client or browser**.
-This let you visualise your git history more easily, and understand the concepts behind git better.
+This lets you visualise your git history more easily, and understand the concepts behind git better.
 For a full list of clients, see [here](http://git-scm.com/downloads/guis).
 On Mac, I recommend GitX and GitHub for Mac (both).